Peace-ing Our History Together

 Out of War, peace was indeed forged during the Amherstburg celebrations of the War of 1812 Bicentennial (1812-2012).
 In 2011, local artist Joe DeAngelis, lecturer and professor at the School of Visual Arts at the University of Windsor was commissioned to design, sculpt and cast the Forged Peace Monument.

-Today, Peace Gardens along historic routes where events of the War of 1812 determined the future of Canada, the United States and the fate of many First Nations and Native American people are still blooming!
+Today, Peace Gardens along historic routes where events of the War of 1812 determined the future of Canada, the United States and the fate of many Indigenous people are still blooming!
 This cooperative initiative was undertaken by the International Peace Garden Foundation and the Town of Amherstburg, who continue to maintain the beautiful gardens in our parks.